-During the fall semester, come back home and celebrate the legacy you are part of!
+During the fall semester, come back home and celebrate the legacy of HBU.
 Homecoming is a time where the past meets the present with excitement for the future.
-Our alums come home, our current students celebrate and the university has a party!
+Our alums come home, our current students celebrate and the university is livened with spirit!